Haval H6: Mexico

 The Haval H6 was launched in Mexico on 8 September 2023, as part of GWM's entry to Mexico.
-The H6 is available in two trim levels: Premium and Luxury, powered by a 1.5-litre HEV turbocharged petrol hybrid powertrain.
+It is available in two trim levels: Premium and Luxury, powered by a 1.5-litre HEV turbocharged petrol hybrid powertrain.

 Oceania

 Australia

 The Haval H6 was launched in Australia on 9 April 2021, in three trim levels: Premium, Lux and Ultra.
 All variants are powered by a 2.0-litre turbocharged petrol engine and the all-wheel drive (4WD) option is available only for the top trim.
 The HEV powertrain was added for the Ultra trim in April 2022.
 The HEV Luxe variant was added in April 2023.
-The facelifted H6 debuted in Australia in July 2025, with the same trim levels and powertrain options from the pre-facelift model.
-For the facelift model, the Premium trim was discontinued and the turbocharged plug-in hybrid (PHEV) powertrain option was introduced for the Ultra trim, therefore it became the first plug-in hybrid (PHEV) model from Great Wall Motors to be sold in Australia.
+The facelifted H6 was launched in Australia on 1 July 2025, with the same trim levels and powertrain options from the pre-facelift model.
+For the facelift model, the Premium trim was discontinued and the turbocharged petrol plug-in hybrid (PHEV) powertrain option was introduced for the Ultra trim, therefore it became the first plug-in hybrid vehicle (PHEV) from Great Wall Motors to be sold in Australia.

-In July 2022, the H6 GT debuted in Australia in two trim levels: Lux (2WD) and Ultra (4WD), powered by the 2.0-litre turbocharged petrol engine.
-In December 2024, the Lux trim was discontinued and the turbocharged plug-in hybrid (PHEV) powertrain option was made available for the H6 GT.

 In September 2025, the HEV Ultra all-wheel drive (Hi4) and PHEV Lux front-wheel drive variants were added to the line-up.

-A month later, GWM announced the AT-1 program (Australian Tuning), that employed the skills of former Holden engineer Rob Tribiani to customise the ride and handling for Australian driving conditions and preferences.
-The H6 PHEV will be the first GWM publicly available with this tuning.
+The H6 GT was launched in Australia on 6 July 2022, in two trim levels: Lux (2WD) and Ultra (4WD), powered by the 2.0-litre turbocharged petrol engine.
+In December 2024, the Lux trim was discontinued and the turbocharged petrol plug-in hybrid (PHEV) powertrain option was made available for the H6 GT.